BiodataAnalysisGroup/DOME-Training-Course/docs/chapters/introduction.md

 </figure>

-Guidelines or recommendations on how to appropriately construct ML algorithms can help to ensure correct results and predictions.
+Guidelines or recommendations on the proper construction of machine learning (ML) algorithms can help ensure accurate results and predictions.
-In biomedical research, communities have defined standard guidelines and best practices for scientific data management and reproducibility of computational tools.
+In biomedical research, various communities have established standard guidelines and best practices for managing scientific data and ensuring the reproducibility of computational tools.
-On the ML community side, there is demand for a cohesive and combined set of recommendations with respect to data, the optimization techniques, the final model, and evaluation protocols as a whole.
+Similarly, within the ML community, there is a growing need for a unified set of recommendations that address data handling, optimization techniques, model development, and evaluation protocols comprehensively.

-A recent comment highlighted the need for standards in ML, arguing for the adoption of on-submission checklists as a first step toward improving publication standards.
+A recent commentary emphasized the need for standards in ML,suggesting that introducing submission checklists could be a first step toward improving publication practices.
-Through a community-driven consensus, we propose a list of minimal requirements asked as questions to ML implementers that, if followed, will help to assess the quality and reliability of reported methods more faithfully.
+In response,  a community-driven consensus list of minimal requirements was proposed, framed as questions for ML implementers.
+By adhering to these guidelines, the quality and reliability of reported methods can be more accurately assessed.
-We have focused on data, optimization, model and evaluation (DOME) as each component of an ML implementation usually falls within one of these four topics.
-Our recommendations are made primarily for the case of supervised learning in biological applications in the absence of direct experimental validation, as this is the most common type of ML approach used.
+Our focus is on data, optimization, model, and evaluation (DOME), as these four components encompass the core aspects of most ML implementations.
+These recommendations are primarily aimed at supervised learning in biological applications where direct experimental validation is absent, as this is the most commonly used ML approach.
-We do not discuss how ML can be used in clinical applications.
-It also remains to be determined whether the DOME recommendations can be extended to other fields of ML, like unsupervised, semisupervised and reinforcement learning.
+We do not address the use of ML in clinical settings, and it remains to be seen whether the DOME recommendations can be applied to other areas of ML, such as unsupervised, semi-supervised, or reinforcement learning.

 ## Development of the recommendations